jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "We think we understand the rules when we become adults, but what we really experience is a narrowing of imagination." – David Lynch

+"Humanity is a great idea ... in theory.
+But we're not quite there yet." - Chris Viens

 "Too many young folk have addiction to superficial things and not enough conviction for substantial things like justice, truth and love." – Dr Cornel West

 "Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius—and a lot of courage to move in the opposite direction." - E. F. Schumacher (from *Small is Beautiful: A Study of Economics As If People Mattered*)